hkhanna09/PowerBI/README.md

 $refresh.value[0,1]
 Create Refresh Schedule.
-You might need a refresh schedule to make sure the Report shows the latest data from DB and Dataset fetches it on periodic intervals.
+You might need a refresh schedule to make sure the report shows the latest data from DB and Dataset fetches it on periodic intervals.

 $ScheduleJsonEnable = '{
         "value":